JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_4.md

 Summary

-The key to whether The Urantia Book statement (below) on production of new elements of atomic number greater than 100 is the word "naturally."
-New elements are formed "naturally" under conditions of high temperature and pressure.
+The key to whether The Urantia Book statement (below) on production of new elements of atomic number greater than 100 is the word “naturally.”
+New elements are formed “naturally” under conditions of high temperature and pressure.
 Laboratory conditions may be quite different.
 To date mendelevium 258 is the only artificially produced element having a reasonable degree of stability--half-life 54 days.
 But if you were hoping to build a dwelling place out of mendelevium, within two years, almost all your new home would have decayed to something else.
-All other "artificials" have miniscule life times.
+All other “artificials” have miniscule life times.

 However most new, knowledgeable readers will know about the production of new elements but will have little information on stability.
 So will probably consider the Urantia Book comment to be wrong.

 ********
 "In Orvonton it has never been possible naturally to assemble over one hundred orbital electrons in one atomic system.
 When one hundred and one have been artificially introduced into the orbital field, the result has always been the instantaneous disruption....(478)

-The text above is from the first printing, someone having taken the liberty of adding the words "well-nigh" before "instantaneous" in subsequent printings.
-The important word to keep in mind is "naturally."
+The text above is from the first printing, someone having taken the liberty of adding the words “well-nigh” before “instantaneous” in subsequent printings.
+The important word to keep in mind is “naturally.”

 It had been known since the 1930's that new elements should be produced by neutron bombardment of an element which would be followed by a beta decay process in which an atomic nucleus with a captured neutron loses an electron.
 In doing so, one of the nuclear neutrons becomes a proton.
 Such an element moves to be the next element upwards in the periodic table.